huckingfoes/OpenCryptShot/README.md

 Open source clone of the simple crypto pumps bot some dudes are selling for 500$.
 This shit took less than two hours to program.
 Including research.

 The open source development of the project will be centralized here as well as **[in our Discord server](https://discord.gg/vJkF3cwZDy)**, (where you can be notified as the bot moves out of alpha testing).
-I will test and fix any bug in a few hours or days... who knows :-)

 ![OpenCryptBot](https://i.ibb.co/dcvC40J/sdfsdfsdf.png)